 Driving from San Francisco to Napa ValleyNapa Valley is more or less due north of San Francisco, but you have to get around the north end of the San Francisco Bay to get there.
-Either of the routes below takes slightly over an hour to drive from downtown San Francisco to the town of Napa, which is at the south end of the Napa Valley.
+Either of the routes below takes slightly more than an hour to drive from downtown San Francisco to the town of Napa, which is at the south end of the Napa Valley.

 West Side of the Bay: Go over the Golden Gate Bridge north on US Hwy 101 to CA Hwy 37, then connection to CA Hwy 121 and CA Hwy 29.
 This route takes you through the southern end of Sonoma County and through the lush, rolling hills of the Carneros wine region.
 However, it also passes the the Raceway at Sears Point and on race days, the crowds can cause slow going through the Hwy 37/121 intersection.

 East Side of the Bay: Take the Bay Bridge to I-80 north, exiting at American Canyon Rd. west, which connects to CA Hwy 29 north.
 Along this route, you'll get a chance to see the "ghost fleet" of mothballed US Navy ships languishing at the mouth of the Sacramento River.